muppet9010/factorio-muppet-streamer/README.md

 - There must be 2 or more included players online otherwise the command will do nothing (silently fail).
 The players from both include settings will be pooled for this.
 - The distribution logic is a bit convoluted, but works as per:
     - All targets online have all their inventories taken.
 Each item type has the number of source players recorded.
     - A random number of new players to receive each item type is worked out.
 This is based on the number of source players for that item type, with a +/- random value applied based on the greatest between; the destinationPlayersMinimumVariance setting, and the destinationPlayersVarianceFactor setting multiplied by the number of source inventories.
-This allows a minimum variation of recieveing players comapred to soruce inventories to be enforced even when very small player targets are online.
+This allows a minimum variation of receiving players compared to source inventories to be enforced even when very small player targets are online.
 The final value of new players for the items to be split across will never be less than 1 or greater than all of the online target players.
     - The number of each item each selected player will receive is a random proportion of the total.
 This is controlled by the recipientItemMinToMaxRatio setting.
 This setting defines the minimum to maximum ratio between 2 players, i.e. setting of 4 means a player receiving the maximum number can receive up to 4 times as many as a player receiving the minimum.
 This setting's implementation isn't quite exact and should be viewed as a rough guide.
     - Any items that can't be fitted into the intended destination player will be given to another online targeted player if possible.
 This will affect the item quantity balance between players and the appearance of how many destination players were selected.
 If it isn't possible to give the items to any online targeted player then they will be dropped on the floor at the targeted players’ feet.
 This situation can occur as items are taken from the player's extra inventories like trash, but returned to the player using Factorio default item assignment logic.
 Player's various inventories can also have filtering on their slots, thus further reducing the room for random items to fit in.
 - Players are given items using Factorios default item assignment logic.
 This will mean that equipment will be loaded based on the random order it is received.
 Any auto trashing will happen after all the items have tried to be distributed, just like if you try to mine an auto trashed item, but your inventory is already full.